ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ### Naming coroutines for debugging

-Automatically assigned ids are good when coroutines log often and you just need to correlate log records coming from the same coroutine.
-However, when coroutine is tied to the processing of a specific request or doing some specific background task, it is better to name it explicitly for debugging purposes.
+During debugging, explicitly name coroutines tied to specific processing requests, or ones in background task.
-[CoroutineName] serves the same function as a thread name.
-It'll get displayed in the thread name that is executing this coroutine when debugging mode is turned on.
+[CoroutineName] is displayed with the thread name during coroutine execution when debugging mode is turned on.

-The following example demonstrates this concept:

 ```kotlin
 fun log(msg: String) = println("[${Thread.currentThread().name}] $msg")